KHOmega/KH-PC-and-Linux-Setup/refined-linux-setup.md

 # Installation

+## Update 03/16/24
+There is currently an issue with new installations of Re:Fined, resulting in a infinite loading screen after following all the directions.
+This is due to Re:Fined failing to initilize its custom save directories, and the issue is currently being looked into.
+Please look at the end of this guide [here](https://github.com/KHOmega/KH-PC-and-Linux-Setup/edit/main/refined-windows-setup.md#initializing-saveconfiglog-directories-error) on how to fix this issue while a fix is being worked on.

  - This guide assumes you are installing this on Steam Deck!
 For other OS's, please adjust accordingly.
  - This guide also assumes that you have some knowledge in how to navigate Linux based OSs!
  - ***Steam Deck***: Please launch into Desktop Mode and use a mouse and keyboard!
 While this is doable without a mouse or keyboard, it will be frustrating!